hyunguyen/dotstail/README.md

 ## Documentation
 * `element`: is your element class/Id
 * `letter`: is the number of letter you want to cut out at the end of the last line.
-* `line`: is the number of line you want your element to have a `text ellipsis` effect.
+* `line`: is the number of line you want your element to have a `text elipsis` effect.

 ## Template full feature list